-Cheat sheet: How to become a cybersecurity pro
+How to become a cybersecurity pro: A cheat sheet

 Where are the hottest markets for cybersecurity jobs?

 Executives across almost every industry worldwide are looking to bolster their security standings and are hiring professionals to help them do so.
-Large enterprises including Apple, Lockheed Martin, General Motors, Capital One, Cisco, Intel, and Boeing all had at least 20 job postings for cybersecurity roles from October 2016 to December 2016, according to a report from Indeed.

-Industries such as healthcare, education, and government are most likely to experience a cyberattack, and cyber jobs are likely to increase across those fields as well.

-Demand for cybersecurity professionals will only continue to increase in the coming years, experts say.
-By 2022, there will be 1.8 million open jobs in this field—up from the 2015 estimate of 1.5 million by 2020, according to the Center for Cyber Safety and Education and ISC(2).
+Demand for cybersecurity professionals continues to grow.

 Additional resources:

-- Help wanted: Universities double down on security to help fill 1 million open jobs (TechRepublic)

-- Top 10 companies hiring cybersecurity professionals (TechRepublic)

-- The world needs more cybersecurity pros, but millennials aren't interested in the field (TechRepublic)
+- 10 fastest-growing cybersecurity skills to learn in 2021 (TechRepublic)

+- Cybersecurity jobs are everywhere, and non-tech professionals are taking them (TechRepublic video)

+- More than 3.5 million people needed worldwide to work in cybersecurity (TechRepublic video)

 What is the average salary of a cybersecurity professional?

-The average salary for a cybersecurity professional depends on the position and the company.
-For example, information security analysts earn a median wage of $92,600 per year, according to the US Bureau of Labor Statistics.
-Meanwhile, CISOs earn a median salary of $212,462, according to Salary.com.
+The median salary for a cybersecurity professional depends on the position and the company.
+For example, information security analysts earn a median wage of $103,590 per year, according to the U.S. Bureau of Labor Statistics.
+Meanwhile, CISOs earn a median salary of $229,010, according to Salary.com.
 Salaries are significantly higher in certain cities such as San Francisco and New York.

-Demand for skilled cybersecurity professionals has made the field "a seller's market," according to Pollard.
-Skilled job candidates are more able to negotiate salary, benefits, and perks such as working remotely than in the past, according to Stephen Zafarino, senior director of recruiting at staffing agency Mondo.
+According to data by Cyberseek.org, there were about 500,000 open jobs related to cybersecurity, between April 2020 and March 2021, according to Harvard Extension School.
+And the demand for qualified individuals is only likely to increase.

 What are typical interview questions for a career in cybersecurity?